-Read the sub-sections beginning with "adverse selection and insurance markets" on page 297 to the end of this section on page 304.
+Read the sub-sections beginning with "adverse selection and insurance markets" to the end of section 9.2.
 We compare life insurance, health insurance, and auto insurance to see where adverse selection is a serious problem.
 Know Landsburg's comments on moral hazard, principal agent problem, executive compensation, unemployment, and the financial crisis of 2008-2009.